Skip to main content

 Skip the Copy-Paste: Reference Any Code Instantly

 Tired of manually typing file paths and copying code snippets when asking Forge for help?
-This VS Code extension lets you reference any code with a single keystroke.
+This VS Code extension lets you reference any code with a single keystroke and start Forge sessions directly from your editor.

 What This Extension Does